dbaldridge-lab/htcf/globus.md

 ### Personal Computer
 Downloads (mac) /Users/yourusername/Downloads/
 Project folders

+### Notes for Windows users
+Use forward slashes for your paths.

 ## View Status of Transfer
 Select the activity tab to see a history of transfers, and their status.